amohant4/amohant4.github.io/_posts/2019-01-31-Creating-Your-Own-Deep-Learning-Framework.markdown

 Looking at this program, we observe that we need the following:

 1. `graph` which defines what needs to be executed.
-2. `placeholders` to accept new inputs.
+2. `placeholders` to accept new inputs that are supplied during the execution.
 3. `session` in which the graph is executed.
 4. `operations` to operate on data in the graph.
 5. `variables` to store intermediate tensors.